 Thinking outside the box happens when your logical mind does not put constraints on your thinking.
 It happens when you stop judging the contents of your mind and start accepting everything.
 Theta brainwaves facilities this kind of thinking.

-In fact, the theta state can help you to re-program your subconscious mind by storing information in long term memory.
-The dreams experienced in heightened theta state are remembered for a long period of time (potentially many years or even lifetime).
+In fact, the theta state can help you to re-program your subconscious mind by storing information in long-term memory.
+The dreams experienced in heightened theta state are remembered for a long period of time (potentially many years or even a lifetime).

 Alpha Brainwaves (7 – 13Hz)